B0nusduck-s-goup-projects/application-development-august-2023/README.md

 ## ---cart-final branch---

--implement cart display, fully implementing crud for cart.

--still need some optimization but still work fine by itself.
+-read cart is now fully functional though some obvious optimization can be done but it still work fine by itself.